 Professional doctorates vary in length and study mode, but last a minimum of three years.
 All except the DClinPsy are studied part-time.

 Please browse our postgraduate courses for more information about the individual programmes offered at King's.

 The MD(Res) degree is aimed specifically at students in clinical practice, undertaking research in any branch of medicine, or surgery or medical science, within King's.

 As with other research degrees, the MD(Res) is assessed on the basis of the submission of a thesis, however, there is the option for King’s students to submit the thesis in the form of a series of publications, supplemented by an introduction and conclusion.
 Students wishing to opt for this format would need to specify this prior to registration.

 Please browse our postgraduate courses for more information.

 The Department of Philosophy offers MPhilStud for students who have an undergraduate degree in which philosophy was a major component and who want to research further.

 The MPhilStud lasts for two years full-time (between three and four years part time), and involves studying three areas of philosophy in depth.
-Please refer to the online prospectus for more information.

 King’s partnerships with world-leading international universities provide a number of joint PhD courses.
 These enable research students to embark on joint degrees (conferred by both institutions) that considerably enhance their research and employment opportunities on an international scale.
 Students are registered at both institutions and usually divide their study period equally.